SkillfulElectro/V2RayCollector/README.md

 ## Notes

-- Configurations are updated two times a day.
+- Configurations are updated once a day.
 - Some channels may be invalid or contain no configs.
 Check `Logs/invalid_channels.txt` for details.
 - **Know a new channel?** If you know a Telegram channel that provides V2Ray configs, please share it in the [Issues](https://github.com/SkillfulElectro/V2RayCollector/issues) section, and we'll add it to the list!